KhiopsML/khiops-python/doc/site/samples/samples.md

 Sorts a database in the simplest way possible

-    It is a call to [`api.sort_data_table`][] with only its mandatory parameters.
+It is a call to [khiops.core.api.sort_data_table][] with only its mandatory parameters.
 This sorts a data table by its default key variable (specified in the table's dictionary).

 ```python
 # Imports